Glass jar of Epsom salt crystals with a wooden scoop and rolled towel beside a warm bath

 Some medical professionals argue that the evidence base remains small and that larger randomised controlled trials are needed.
 The Birmingham study, while positive, involved only 19 participants — a limited sample size by modern research standards.

 As physiotherapists, we take a pragmatic approach.
-The warm water itself promotes vasodilation (increased blood flow), which helps reduce muscle tension and ease joint stiffness.
-If Epsom salt adds a magnesium-absorption benefit on top of that, all the better.
-And with virtually no risk of side effects for most people, we see Epsom salt baths as a low-risk, potentially high-reward complementary treatment.
+With virtually no risk of side effects for most people, we see Epsom salt baths as a low-risk, potentially high-reward complementary treatment.
+We recommend them alongside — never instead of — professional physiotherapy.

 Magnesium helps regulate the neuromuscular signals that cause muscles to contract and relax.
 When magnesium levels are adequate, muscles are less likely to cramp or spasm.
 An Epsom salt bath after exercise or a physiotherapy session can help reduce delayed-onset muscle soreness (DOMS) and promote faster recovery.